Lovely-Professional-University-CSE/int247-machine-learning-project-2020-kem031-sudhanshu/README.md

-# Machine Learning Project on Disease Predictions using Symtoms
+# Machine Learning Project on Disease Predictions using Symptoms
 # Problem Statement
 Health information needs are also changing the information seeking behavior and can be observed around the globe.
 Challenges faced by many people are looking online for health